Is Life Insurance Worth It?

 People with dependents and financial obligations that would fall to others if they died often buy life insurance.
 Incorporating life insurance into your financial planning is an excellent way to ensure that your loved ones are looked after once you’re gone.

-Even though it’s a common misconception that life insurance is only for the elderly, younger people can benefit from these policies.
+Though it’s a common misconception that life insurance is only for the elderly, younger people can benefit from these policies.
 The younger and healthier you are when you buy life insurance, the more affordable your monthly or annual premiums are likely to be.

 Advantages of Life Insurance

-There are several key advantages to owning life insurance, with specific benefits depending on the kind of insurance you have.
+There are several key advantages to owning life insurance, the main ones being financial protection for loved ones and peace of mind for you.

-• Options for tax-deferred growth in some permanent life insurance policies
+• Options for tax-deferred growth

 • Lifetime coverage doesn’t expire after a set period (assuming premiums are paid)